ttyw24/1800_202510_DTC04/README.md

 ---

 ## Contributors
-- **Your Name** - BCIT CST Student with a passion for creating user-friendly applications.
+- **Petar** - BCIT CST Student with a passion for creating user-friendly applications.
 Fun fact: Loves solving Rubik's Cubes in under a minute.
 - **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.

 ---